Home

 nostrils to match facial proportions and create a refined, natural look.

-Types of Alar Resection
+Types of Alar Reduction

 more refined appearance.